-Bluehost, owned by Endurance International Group (EIG), has been providing hosting services to small businesses for 15 years.
-It's a flexible service with multiple hosting types and plans.
-It offers shared hosting, cloud hosting, virtual private servers and dedicated hosting.
-Its cloud option is superb: Businesses can get scalable cloud hosting services at reasonable pricing.
-The company also provides a 30-day money-back guarantee.
-This is a standard offer from web hosting companies, but it's still a great feature that allows you to give Bluehost's services a try without being locked in for an entire year.
+Bluehost, owned by Endurance International Group (EIG), has been providing web hosting services to small businesses for more than 15 years.
+It offers flexible services in a variety of plans for shared hosting, virtual private servers (VPS), dedicated servers and WordPress hosting.
+The company provides a 30-day money-back guarantee, which is a standard offer from web hosting companies but still a great feature that allows you to give Bluehost's services a try without being locked in for an entire year.

 View all our recommendations for web hosting services on our best picks page.

-It's not clear if Bluehost does this.
-It does, however, offer multiple terms.
-For cloud hosting, Bluehost provides one-, two- and three-year plans.
-As with just about every business service, the longer you commit to, the lower the monthly price.
-If you're worried about getting hit with a more expensive rate when you need to renew your contract with Bluehost, whether that be after three years or just one, make sure you address this with a member of the Bluehost sales team before you sign up.
-We contacted the company via live chat, and it has responsive and transparent support.
+As with just about every business service, the longer you commit to Bluehost, the lower the monthly price.
+If you're worried about getting hit with a higher rate when you need to renew your contract, make sure you address this with a member of the Bluehost sales team before you sign up.

 You can read more about Bluehost's additional fees in the terms of service.
 Some important fees to note involve registering or transferring a domain name.
 Bluehost offers a free domain name for the first year, but you may have to pay a yearly fee thereafter.
 This is a standard practice hosting companies use to attract new customers.

-Bluehost's cloud hosting plans have solid features.
+Bluehost's shared hosting plans have solid features.
 Its pricing stands out, but the relatively low cost doesn't undermine the services you get.
-The company's transparency – it details the features in each plan here – is another ideal component.
-Instead of having to dig for information, business owners can get a quick view of what the company has to offer and decide whether the services meet their needs.
-Many other companies we reviewed also provide this breakdown.
+The company's transparency with listing the features in each plan is another benefit.
+Instead of digging for information, business owners can get a quick view of what the company has to offer and decide whether the services meet their needs.
+Many companies we reviewed provide this breakdown.

-- Storage and bandwidth: Bluehost provides unlimited storage on its Professional and Business Pro plans.
-Starter plan holders only have access to 100GB of storage.
+Storage and Bandwidth: Bluehost provides unlimited storage on its Plus, Choice Plus and Pro plans.
+Basic plan holders only have access to 50GB of SSD storage.
 The bandwidth is unmetered for all plans.
-Most hosting companies provide "unlimited" storage or "unmetered" bandwidth; however, "unlimited" does not mean infinite.
-Bluehost details the conditions for its unmetered and unlimited plans in the terms of service.
-You can read more about this specific issue here.
-Essentially, Bluehost doesn't have "arbitrary" parameters that define the appropriate usage level for each plan.
-Instead the company monitors your usage and contacts you if you're impeding other customers.
-Some web hosting companies may also suspend service until the usage declines.
-It's not clear whether Bluehost actively does this.
-If you're concerned about the level of bandwidth and storage you need, it may be a good idea to talk to someone from the Bluehost sales team.
+Most hosting companies provide unlimited storage or unmetered bandwidth; however, these terms do not mean they're infinite.
+Bluehost uses statistical analysis to define the average parameters each consumer must stay within each month.
+It monitors your usage and contacts you if you're using more than the allocated amount.
+Some web hosting companies even suspend service until the usage declines.
+If you're concerned about the level of bandwidth and storage you need, it's be a good idea to talk to someone from the Bluehost sales team about it.

-- Security: Compared to other companies we reviewed, Bluehost does not offer the best security.
+Security: Compared to other web hosting companies we reviewed, Bluehost provides limited security measures.
 It does offer site backups, restoration, resource protection and an SSL certificate on each of its plans, but some plans require you to pay extra for security features like SiteLock and CodeGuard.
 Bluehost doesn't provide a lot of information on DDoS prevention, firewalls or other security measures.
-It does, however, provide spam experts to help monitor your site, and it deploys security experts to regularly patch its services.
 This is another good topic to discuss with the Bluehost sales team before you sign up.

-Bluehost includes a free domain name with your cloud hosting plan.
-This means when you sign up for the services, you won't get hit with an additional fee to set up your domain name.
+Domain Transfer: Bluehost includes a free domain name with the activation of a shared hosting plan.
+This means when you sign up for the service, you won't get hit with an additional fee to set up your domain name.
 If you sign up for other plans, you may not have access to a free domain name.
-While the domain name is initially free, if you cancel your services during the money-back guarantee period, Bluehost will deduct a $15.99 fee from your refund to cover your domain name.
-This practice is standard with companies we reviewed.
-The official policy is outlined in the company's 30-day money-back guarantee breakout box on its website.

 Bluehost is not an accredited business with the Better Business Bureau.
-This is concerning, as most companies have at least some kind of score.
-Its parent company, EIG, has an A+ rating but also a lot of negative reviews.
-Ninety-eight percent of the reviews on the website are negative.
-The company has also logged over 500 complaints.
+This is concerning, as most companies have at least some kind of BBB score.
+Its parent company, EIG, has an A- rating but a lot of negative reviews.
+The company has also logged nearly 400 complaints.
 Compared to its competitors, these are negative marks.
 Bluehost has mixed positive and negative ratings elsewhere online, so it's not clear how supportive its customer service is.

 The company does not have a good online reputation, lacking BBB accreditation and having racked up a flurry of negative reviews and customer complaints.
 Also, most web hosting companies provide a service-level agreement, which details the company's uptime policy and any credits it provides for downtime or measures it will take to ensure its service.
 There is no SLA available from Bluehost.